DamesNicholas-FS/creating-CRUD-app/README.md

 That's it for the basic server.js setup!
 As we proceed, we'll add more routes and functionalities for our CRUD operations.

 Next, we'll connect our server to a MongoDB database using Mongoose, a popular object modeling tool for MongoDB in Node.js.
 This will be followed by defining data models and routes for our application.

-Remember, while learning, it's okay to ask questions and look up concepts you are not familiar with.
-Always take a step back to understand what each line of code is doing.
-Happy coding!